 This page details all of the coronavirus (COVID-19) business support available to help mitigate the impact of the outbreak.
 We will keep it updated as more information is announced by government.

-Our daily coronavirus update page can be found here.
+Our daily coronavirus update page has all the detail you need.

 Coronavirus Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
+Under the Coronavirus Job Retention Scheme, all UK employers impacted by coronavirus will be able to access support to continue paying part of their employees’ salary.
 All UK businesses are eligible.